 Since the preliminary idea for a Direct Contact Heat Exchanger (DCHE) with a theoretical infinite surface are has been established we now need to conceptualize the supporting equipment to enable the successful operation of the DCHE.

 As discussed in the above section the preliminary equipment will be based around an absorption or scrubber column.
 Typically, these columns come in various arrangements depending on the intended separation of components from the different feedstocks.
-For the DCHE arrangement a counter current scrubbing column is recommended to optimize the temperature difference (DT) between the gas stream and the heat exchange liquid (similar to the concentration difference in a mass transfer process).
+For the DCHE arrangement, a counter-current scrubbing column is recommended to optimize the temperature difference (DT) between the gas stream and the heat exchange liquid (similar to the concentration difference in a mass transfer process).

-Since the propagation of the CO2 crystals occurs on any possible surface and can consequently create system blockages, the internal design of the scrubbing column should not include any trays and only compose of a single spray head (possibly multiple nozzles to maximize the liquid dispersion).
+Since the propagation of the CO2 crystals occurs on any possible surface and can consequently create system blockages, the internal design of the scrubbing column should not include any trays and only composed of a single spray head (possibly multiple nozzles to maximize the liquid dispersion).

 Figure 4.
 Proposed scrubber column (single head layout).

-Next step would be to conceptualize the heat exchange liquid.
+Next step would be to conceptualize the heat-exchange liquid.
 This approach is very straight forward.
 As mentioned in the preliminary constraints the heat exchange fluid should not allow any mass transfer from the gas stream, including the CO2 to it, or allow any of its mass to be transferred to the gas stream or the CO2 stream.
-Further since we will be operating the column below the sublimation temperature of the CO2 the heat exchange liquid should have a lower freezing point, while remaining sufficiently viscous at the operating temperature, to allow for easy pumping and dispersion.
+Further, since we will be operating the column below the sublimation temperature of the CO2 the heat exchange liquid should have a lower freezing point, while remaining sufficiently viscous at the operating temperature, to allow for easy pumping and dispersion.

-A detailed investigation needs to be conducted to identify a suitable heat exchange liquid, but Hydrocarbon rings bindings, which include a fluorine (Polytetrafluoroethylene) or chlorine atom in the molecule, immediately spring to mind.
+A detailed investigation needs to be conducted to identify a suitable heat exchange liquid, but Hydrocarbon rings bindings, which include fluorine (Polytetrafluoroethylene) or chlorine atom in the molecule, immediately spring to mind.

 It is safe to anticipate that the CO2 crystals which will form on the surface of the cold heat exchange liquid will form a slurry with the heat exchange liquid when collected.
 The next step would be to conceptualize the liquids and solids separation process.

-Yet again it is easier to turn to existing technology and possibly change it slightly to fit our process’ requirement.
+Yet again it is easier to turn to exist technology and possibly change it slightly to fit our process’ requirement.
 A 2-phase decanter centrifuge is a type of centrifuge, which employs a rotational moment to separate components of different densities, this makes them ideal for use in slurry separation.

 In typical horizontal decanter centrifuges, the rotating assembly is mounted horizontally with bearings on each end of a rigid frame, which provides a good sealing surface.
-For the purpose of separating the CO2 crystals from the heat exchange liquid the typical arrangement will need to be adapted.
+For the purpose of separating the CO2 crystals from the heat exchange liquid, the typical arrangement will need to be adapted.
 Instead of the typical horizontal arrangement with the feed being fed in the middle of the centrifuge, the proposal is to orientate the decanter centrifuge at 45°, with the scroll and housing submerged under the liquid level, while employing a preliminary porous scroll housing to allow the heat exchange liquid to drain.
 The scroll discharge screw then forces the solid CO2 crystals to one end of the bowl to be discharged as solid CO2 ice.
-This arrangement will allow the centrifuge to function like a scroll feeder with a higher than normal rotational force and possibly compress all the liquid out of the solid CO2 by changing the scroll vane geometry.
+This arrangement will allow the centrifuge to function as a scroll feeder with a higher than normal rotational force and possibly compress all the liquid out of the solid CO2 by changing the scroll vane geometry.

-The cooling source for the heat exchanger liquid will be a stirling engine as discussed in Section 2 above.
+The cooling source for the heat exchanger liquid will be a Stirling engine as discussed in Section 2 above.

-3 Conceptual proposal for further development
+3.Continuous Carbon Capture Process: Conceptual proposal for further development

 The conceptual idea for the “direct contact heat exchanger” and its supporting equipment has been established and needs to be defined for a feasibility development.
 This design process set point is required for the evaluation of the preliminary concept and will assist in developing it into a feasible proposal.
-From this feasible proposal a working pilot facility can be constructed to ultimately prove the concept and develop it into an acceptable process for industrial applications, where the need exists.
+From this feasible proposal, a working pilot facility can be constructed to ultimately prove the concept and develop it into an acceptable process for industrial applications, where the need exists.